pnikolov/bootbox/README.md

 # Wrapper for bootbox - Bootstrap powered alert, confirm and flexible dialog boxes

-Bootbox wrapper.
-Slim version optimized for deployment via _Composer_.
+Slim Wrapper of Bootbox optimized for deployment via _Composer_.

 ***